-AzCADV advocates for systemic change to increase safety for victims of domestic violence and their children.
-We believe in offender accountability and work on big picture issues impacting domestic violence victims/survivors and direct service providers.
+ACESDV advocates for systemic change to increase safety for victims/survivors of sexual and domestic violence and their children.
+We believe in offender accountability and work on big picture issues impacting sexual and domestic violence victims/survivors and direct service providers.

 - Monitor policies, procedures and practices